 The formation of a new non-governmental aquaculture organization (NGO) to assist in the alleviation of poverty in developing countries was first proposed in Salvador, Brazil, at the annual meeting of the World Aquaculture Society in May 2003.
-The concept received a favourable reception in the aquaculture press and generated considerable interest in and beyond the aquaculture community.
+The concept received a favorable reception in the aquaculture press and generated considerable interest in and beyond the aquaculture community.
 Subsequently, a ‘foundation group’ was formed to assist in the development of a strategy for this purpose.

 The NGO was named Aquaculture without Frontiers (AwF) and launched at the World Aquaculture Society meeting in Hawaii in March 2004.